 Hourly Overtime Calculator

-The simplest way to calculate your overtime pay as an hourly employee.
-Just enter your hourly rate, select your state, and input your total hours — we'll show you the exact breakdown instantly.
+The simplest way to estimate your overtime pay as an hourly employee.
+Enter your hourly rate, select your state, and input your total hours — we'll show an instant weekly breakdown.

 Your Hourly Details